 TCU wins 34-18 over Texas Tech to end 5-game skid at home

+“They were not going to let us throw the ball very well, and so we had to be able to run it.
+So we took what they gave us,” TCU coach Gary Patterson said.
+“We did enough to win.”

-Duggan, who finished 11-of-23 passing with an interception, had a 3-yard keeper for a score in the first half.
-He sprinted 48 yards for a touchdown in the final minute of the third quarter, then had a game-clinching 81-yard TD on his 19th and final carry with 1:42 left.
+Duggan, who finished 11-of-23 passing for 73 yards with an interception, had a 3-yard keeper for a score in the first half.
+He sprinted 48 yards for a touchdown in the final minute of the third quarter, then had the 81-yarder on his 19th and final carry with 1:42 left.

+“When a quarterback outruns the secondary, you know you have a guy that’s very athletic,” Patterson said.

+“I wasn’t throwing the ball great, and I need to be better on that,” Duggan said.
+“But, you know, the O-line receivers, everybody, stepped up being able to run the ball and being able to attack them that way.”

 THE TAKEAWAY